willy-electrix/virtualman400-fixes/README.md

 - Run only as pi, don't sudo these scripts
 - The scripts *should* already be executable, but if needed: `chmod +x *.sh`
-- You can usually just run EmulationStation again after running these fixes/scripts, but I recommend to always `sudo reboot` for good measure
+- You can usually just run EmulationStation again after running these scripts, but I recommend to always `sudo reboot` when finished for good measure